Powerlean/Power-Collector/ENGLISH.md

 `export depends=""`

-*You must creates such this file for your all programs*
+*You must creates such this file for your all programs.*

 **Now action!**